hymccord/ReadySetTarkov/README.md

 ## What it does

 Ready.
 Set.
-Tarkov! reads the application logs provided by the EscapeFromTarkov.exe to let you know when your match is about start by flashing the Tarkov taskbar icon orange.
+Tarkov! reads the application logs provided by the EscapeFromTarkov.exe to let you know when your match is about start by using a few different methods.

+1. Flash the taskbar icon orange (like Apex Legends does) at match countdown.
+2. Swap the game to the foreground right before spawn.
+Defaults to 3 sec before spawn, but it's configurable through the tray icon.

 ## Usage

 Download the latest [release](https://www.github.com/InKahootz/ReadySetTarkov/releases/latest/download/ReadySetTarkov.zip).
 Extract the zip.
 Run the executable.
 You can confirm it's running by looking for the red icon in the tray.
 Right click to see options.

 Nothing is required as a prerequisite to run as it's a self-contained .NET 6 application.
 This is also why the executable is a bit on the larger side for a relatively simple app.